New bipartisan bill calls for Puerto Rico statehood

 “If Ricardo can guarantee us two Republican senators it can be a very quick process,” Trump replied, sparking laughs across the room.

-This is not the first time that Resident Commissioner González introduces a bill calling for Puerto Rico’s statehood.
+This is not the first time that González introduces a bill calling for Puerto Rico’s statehood.

-In January of 2017, she introduced the Puerto Rico Admission bill as an attempt to uphold the results of a the 2012 plebiscite where 61 percent of voters favored statehood, but which was also mired in controversy over the way the questions were asked.
+In January 2017, she introduced the Puerto Rico Admission bill as an attempt to uphold the results of a 2012 plebiscite in which 61 percent of voters favored statehood, but which was also mired in controversy over the way the questions were asked.